Homological stability for topological chiral homology of completions: Introduction

 In this paper we prove a generalization of homological stability for configuration spaces.
 Let $M$ be a manifold and let $C_k(M)$ denote the configuration space of $k$ distinct unordered particles in $M$.
 If $M$ is open, then there is a map $t: C_k(M) \to C_{k+1}(M)$ adding a particle near infinity; homological stability for configuration spaces says that this map is an isomorphism in homology in a range tending to infinity with $k$.

 Our generalization involves certain configuration spaces with summable labels.
 For example, if $A$ is a commutative monoid, then we consider spaces of particles in $M$ with labels in $A$ topologized such that if the particles collide we add their labels.
-However, such a construction makes sense in a more general setting; the labels only need to have the structure of a so-called framed $E_n$-algebra.
-The analogous construction of the labeled configuration space is then called topological chiral homology and is denoted $\int_MA$.
+However, such a construction makes sense in a more general setting; the labels only need to have the structure of a so-called \emph{framed $E_n$-algebra} \cite{M,Ge}.
+The analogous construction of the labeled configuration space is then called \emph{topological chiral homology} \cite{Lu} and is denoted $\int_MA$.
+It is also known as \emph{factorization homology} \cite{Fr2} or \emph{configuration spaces of particles with summable labels} \cite{Sa}.

-We will consider framed $E_n$-algebras $A$ with $\pi_0 (A) = \N$ that are ``generated by finitely many components,'' a notion made precise using completions of framed $E_n$-algebras.
-If $\pi_0(A)=\N$ the connected components of $\int_M A$ are in bijection with $\N$ for connected $M$ and we denote the $k$th component by $\int^k_M A$.
-When $M$ is open, there is again a stabilization map $t: \int^k_M A \to \int^{k+1}_MA$.
+We will consider framed $E_n$-algebras $A$ with $\pi_0 (A) = \N$ that are ``generated by finitely many components,'' a notion made precise using \emph{completions} of framed $E_n$-algebras.
+If $\pi_0(A)=\N$ the connected components of $\int_M A$ are in bijection with $\N$ for connected $M$ and we denote the $k$th component by $\smash{\int^k_M} A$.
+When $M$ is open, there is again a stabilization map

 The main result of this paper is that for $A$ generated by finitely many components, this map induces an isomorphism in homology in a range tending to infinity with $k$.